MrZyr0/DELL-XPS-9570-Elementary-Hera/README.md

 2. Download the repos as archive and extract it

-3. Copy move the driver in the archive folder
+3. Move the driver in the archive folder and rename it `NVIDIA-Linux-driver.run`

 4. Run the script with sudo and follow the guide.